b02k11/Docsify/document.md

 <script src="//cdn.jsdelivr.net/npm/docsify/lib/plugins/search.min.js"></script>
 ```
 # Markdown Uses
-Markdown plays a crucial role in Docsify.It relies on Markdown files to create dynamic and user-friendly documentation websites.
+Markdown plays a crucial role in Docsify.Docsify relies on Markdown files to create dynamic and user-friendly documentation websites.
 Here are some of the key uses of Markdown in Docsify
 * >Markdown Files: Docsify documentation is typically written using Markdown files.
 Markdown provides a lightweight and easy-to-write syntax for creating formatted text without the need for HTML.
 Structured Documentation: